 Corey joined Edmunds & Williams in 2016 and became part of the Woods Rogers’ team of attorneys when the firms merged in October 2016.
 Corey began his legal career with a top-tier AM LAW 100 global law firm.
 He spent nearly six years as a member of the firm’s nationally-recognized private equity practice group.

-A native of Lynchburg, Corey earned his J.D. and M.B.A. degrees simultaneously at University of Richmond, where he was also editor-in-chief of Richmond Journal of Global Law & Business.
-He completed his undergraduate degree at University of Virginia and then earned a post-baccalaureate certificate in Information Systems at Virginia Commonwealth University.
+A native of Lynchburg, Corey earned his J.D. and M.B.A. degrees simultaneously at the University of Richmond, where he was also editor-in-chief of Richmond Journal of Global Law & Business.
+He completed his undergraduate degree at the University of Virginia and then earned a post-baccalaureate certificate in Information Systems at Virginia Commonwealth University.
+In October 2019, the Lynchburg City Council appointed Corey to the Board of Directors of the Lynchburg Business Development Centre.